MikeBild/reactish-elmish/README.md

 * Follow the principle of "reactive" fold left with [Rx Scan Operator](http://rxmarbles.com/#scan)
 * Async/Sync side effect orchestration via [Rx-Observables](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html)

+## Reative Extentions vs. Elm Side-Effects

+* Subscriptions in Elm signals **"only" next message**.
+No publishing of error and complete signals.
+Just use a **"message content filter"** in model update functions.
+* To handle and chain asynchronous side-effects Elm have the concept of [Tasks](http://package.elm-lang.org/packages/elm-lang/core/latest/Task)
+  * Tasks have success and error signals
+  * You can chain your side-effects with `task.andThen`

 ## Handle side-effects and compose asynchron data flows

 * Reactish-Elmish manage side-effects using observable from the `subscription(...)` function